 WEBSITES ON RAISING THIRD CULTURE KIDS:

 The International Society of Missionary Kids is a ministry of Assemblies of God churches and is designed to meet the needs of MKs within their organization.
 Though much of the information is specific to AG MKs (scholarships, mission trips), the site does contain a helpful education resource and some other resources.

 Interaction International publishes Among Worlds Magazine, a magazine for TCKs and their parents, and Interact Magazine, which addresses issues in TCK education and care.
-Their website has suggestions of books and articles about TCK issues as well as a book list for internationally mobile adduces and a directory of international therapists familiar with the TCK experience.
+Their website has suggestions of books and articles about TCK issues as well as a directory of international therapists familiar with the TCK experience.
 Additionally, they run seminars on transitioning to college, educational planning, issues related to MK care, re-entry for adults, and training those within the church who care for overseas missionaries.

 TCK World contains the research of Dr. Ruth Useem who coined the term Third Culture Kids.
 Also included on the website are teleclasses and articles, some of which require only an email address to access, others requiring a membership.

 Cross Cultural Kids is the blog of Ruth Van Renken, co-author of Third Culture Kids: Growing up Among Worlds.
 It contains information about TCKs, resources for them, and Van Renken's work.